-Kristen Stewart Is V Magazine's ''Most Beautiful'' Cover Girl
+Kristen Stewart Unleashes Her Free Spirit in V Magazine

 If it wasn't official before, it is now: Kristen Stewart is the fairest of them all.

-We hardly recognized the actress thanks to the fierce platinum crop she's sporting for the cover of V Magazine's "Most Beautiful" Issue, which takes the liberty of highlighting the most gorgeous people in the world.
-But there's no mistaking that famous face.
+We hardly recognized the actress thanks to the fierce platinum crop she's sporting for the cover of V Magazine's "Free Spirit" Issue, which celebrates "the creators and visionaries unafraid to challenge norms and push boundaries."

 Stewart posed for photographer Mario Testino in a bright purple and blue Chanel ensemble against a fiery backdrop, the headline reading, "Free Spirit."